TheTimidShade/TTS-Emission/README.md

 ## Changelog
 Read below for complete changelog history.

+### 13/11/2021
+Applied changes from script version:
+- Added a new function `fn_startRandomEmissions` which can be used to create emissions at random intervals.
+- Added a new ZEN module 'Start Random Emissions' which can be used to start and stop the new random emissions function.

+Mod version specific changes:
+- Added 'Start Random Emissions' editor module.

 ### 12/11/2021
 Applied changes from script version:
 - Added a new setting 'Approach direction' which determines the direction the map sweep emission will approach from.
 You can now choose 'North', 'South', 'East' or 'West'.
 (Suggested by cpt_bassbeard)